Alexandra Rossi is a mindfulness educator, doula, yoga teacher, and Program Director of Yoga Garden Kids & Teens Teacher Training.

 With a background in early childhood education and a love for mindfulness and neuroscience, Alexandra has dedicated her practice and her teaching to children’s well-being.

 (YGSF) Tell us about yourself!

-(Alexandra) I was born in France and lived in the southern part were I danced ballet most of my childhood.
+(Alexandra) I was born in France, and lived in the southern part where I danced ballet most of my childhood.
 It was my first passion.
-Growing up I wanted to become a dance teacher.
+Growing up, I wanted to become a dance teacher.

-As a teenager, I became really interested in visual arts, inspired by teachers such as Van Gogh and Salvador Dali.
+As a teenager, I became really interested in visual arts, and was inspired by teachers such as Van Gogh and Salvador Dali.

 (YGSF) What was your first job?